-Monitoring is the assessment of performance through gathering, analyzing, and interpreting data—E.g., monitoring water quality, dust emissions, noise levels, and waste generation.
+Monitoring is the performance assessment through gathering, analyzing, and interpreting data—E.g., monitoring water quality, dust emissions, noise levels, and waste generation.

-Auditing- is the systematic review of processes, procedures, and results of monitoring to determine conformance levels against a predetermined set of criteria.
+Auditing is the systematic review of processes, procedures, and monitoring results to determine conformance levels against a predetermined set of criteria.
 Is your system working – meeting its intended outcome?

 Monitoring and auditing track the processes towards an established set of objectives and enable intelligent decisions before they become critical.
 (Like flying a plane using the dials in the cockpit).

-- Environmental Sustainability as the aim of EMS
+- Environmental Sustainability is the aim of EMS.

 - Protecting the Environments.